 “I want my claim paid without a fight.”

-Why: These companies statistically handle disputes and payouts better than anyone else.
+Why: These companies have historically handle disputes and payouts better than anyone else.
 If you have a high-value home, Chubb’s “extended replacement cost” is non-negotiable.

 “I want the cheapest rate possible.”